About

 - You can setup a key or keys that must be depressed to allow the cursor to move from one system to another.
 To setup a held key,

-open up Input Director on the master and switch to the "Master Preferences" tab.
-Click the "Change" button next to "Held keys for a screen-edge
+open up Input Director on the Director and switch to the "Director Preferences" tab.
+Click the "Change" button next to "Don't transition unless these keys are held"" and choose your key (or keys).
+The Left-Shift key is a popular choice for this setting.

-- You can change the transition options (found under Master Preferences) so that the cursor must be double-tapped or it must linger next to the screen-edge for the cursor to transition across to another system.
+- You can change the transition options (found under Director Preferences) so that the cursor must be double-tapped or it must linger next to the screen-edge for the cursor to transition across to another system.
 These options can complement the held key(s) option above.

 Return to top